sumaho-live/TurboCat/docs/ARCHITECTURE.md

 - Discovers and validates Tomcat/JDK locations.
 - Launches, stops, cleans, and reloads the server.
 - Updates `server.xml` on port changes and writes back to workspace settings.
-- Streams Tomcat process output to the logger and triggers browser refresh keywords.
+- Streams Tomcat process output to the logger.

 ### Builder Service
 - Detects project structure (Maven / Gradle / local) and remembers explicit overrides.